import logging

 >>> plugin = PipInstall(packages=["scikit-learn"], pip_options=["--upgrade"])

->>> client.register_worker_plugin(plugin)
+>>> client.register_plugin(plugin)

 """

-name = "pip"
+INSTALLER = "pip"

 self.packages = packages

-self.pip_options = pip_options
+self.pip_options = pip_options or []

-logger.info("Pip installing the following packages: %s", self.packages)
+"%s installing the following packages: %s",

 proc = subprocess.Popen(

-[sys.executable, "-m", "pip"]
+"-m",

 stdout=subprocess.PIPE,